LiaScript/LiaScript-Exporter/README.md

 * `--rdf-type`: By default this type of resource is associated with `Course`, but you can use this param if you want to define `EducationalResource` or something else...
 * `--rdf-educationalLevel`: This is currently not defined, but can be injected, typically these are beginner, intermediate, advanced, ...
 * `--rdf-license`: Use this to specify the URL of the associated license to your course.
 This tool will automatically check if there is a LICENSE file in your project root and add this.
+* `--rdf-template`: Use a URL or local JSON file as a base template for the RDF output.

 #### What LiaScript meta-information is used